Stochastic Neural Network Symmetrisation in Markov Categories: Examples

-in $\C^{\N \rtimes_\actr \HH}$.
-Unlike when symmetrising via the other inclusion $i_\N$, a general-purpose approach (that leverages, say, compactness) seems less forthcoming here, but case-by-case choices are still possible.
-For example, in $\Set$, consider the special Euclidean group $\SE(d) = \T_d \rtimes_\actr \SO(d)$ defined in Example \ref{ex:euclidean-groups} (the case of $\Euc(d)$ is essentially the same).
-Then $\mul/\HH$ becomes
+Unlike when symmetrising along the other inclusion $i_\N$, a general choice of $\pre$ (that leverages, say, compactness) seems less forthcoming here, but case-by-case choices are still possible.
+For example, in $\Set$, consider the Euclidean group $\Euc(d) = \T_d \rtimes_\actr \Orth(d)$ from Example \ref{ex:euclidean-groups} (the case of $\SE(d)$ is similar).
+From its definition in Example \ref{ex:semidirect-product-coset-maps-induced-actions}, we see that $\mul/\HH$ can be written here as

-for $t, t' \in \T_d$ and $Q \in \SO(d)$.
+for $t, t' \in \T_d$ and $Q \in \Orth(d)$.
 A common situation takes $\X \coloneqq \R^{d \times n}$ and obtains $\act_\X$ in a columnwise fashion, so that

-Intuitively, $\X$ here is thought of as a cloud of $n$ points $x_i \in \R^d$, and $\SE(d)$ acts by rotating and then translating this cloud rigidly.
-In this case, it is straightforward to check that the columnwise mean \eqref{eq:columnwise-mean} is again equivariant with respect to $\act_\X$ and $\mul/\HH$, and so provides a suitable $\gamma$.\footnote{Similar to the previous Example, it holds that $\T_d \cong \T_d \rtimes_{\triv} \I$ as groups in $\C$, and so Example \ref{ex:translation-group-example} is really a special case of the approach here.} Substituting this into \eqref{eq:fully-symmetrised-morphism} recovers a standard trick from the literature that involves first subtracting off the centroid of a point cloud so that it is centered at the origin, then applying some $\HH$-equivariant neural network, before finally adding the centroid back on to the result \cite[Section 4]{satorras2021e}, \cite[Section 3.1]{hoogeboom2022equivariant}, \cite[Section 3.1]{puny2022frame}, \cite[Section 2.2]{kim2023learning}.
-This has previously been justified in an ad hoc way, but arises naturally from the same underlying principle expressed in Theorem \ref{thm:partial-left-adjoint-existence} as the other examples we consider. \end{example}
+Intuitively, $(x_1, \ldots, x_n)$ is thought of as a cloud of $n$ points $x_i \in \R^d$, and $\Euc(d)$ acts by rotating and then translating this cloud rigidly.
+It is straightforward to check that the columnwise mean \eqref{eq:columnwise-mean} from Example \ref{ex:translation-group-example} also provides a suitable $\pre$ here.\footnote{It holds that $\T_d \cong \T_d \rtimes_{\triv} \I$ as groups in $\C$, and so Example \ref{ex:translation-group-example} is really a special case of this example.} The resulting model $\sym_\gamma(k)$ first subtracts the centroid from its input point cloud, then maps this through $k$, and finally adds the centroid back on to the result.
+This recovers the trick described in Section 2.2 of \citet{kim2023learning} to obtain $\SE(d)$-equivariance, showing it arises from the same underlying framework as the other examples we consider. \end{example}